luca-arts/addattachment/docs/hardware/GSR.md

 2. We can transmit the data over OSC towards a python capture script.
 This can be tied to markers given from Unity?
 3. We create an LSL marker stream from unity to annotate a stream.

+	update:
+	from [link](https://www.reddit.com/r/EmotiBit/comments/xlxmzs/timestamping_osc_data/) it came to my attention that there's **no** timestamp present in the OSC stream, which I was planning to capture.
+Timestamping is insecure.
+	**Conclusion** It is best to use the SD card to save the data!

 ### Example Data

 example data can be found in folder [emotibit](./emotibit/)